coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 034.md

 ---

-Soldas rouses us and takes us to the train.
-On the way, Iskra asks why Amoth Bridge is significant, and Soldas stops and asks where we heard the name.
+Soldos rouses us and takes us to the train.
+On the way, Iskra asks why Amoth Bridge is significant, and Soldos stops and asks where we heard the name.
 Iskra says Mordaine.
-Soldas says the doesn’t like to talk about this and Iskra says we don’t have to then and walks ahead to the train station.
+Soldos says the doesn’t like to talk about this and Iskra says we don’t have to then and walks ahead to the train station.
 We make it and it’s essentially a party train: [[Professor Profundo’s Railroad Circus & Casino]].
 There are fireworks, loud noises, the whole works.

 Rohan and [[Inky]] notice a gnome man named [[Ronald Rasmussen]] Rasmussen struggling with a heavy bag that is carrying an important package.
 Rohan can tell that the object inside is made mostly of metal, but it is definitely not a bomb or mechanism.
 On the way back there is a gnome man who has a huge gnarly beard and MUST be wearing clothes underneath, and he just drinks out of a bucket of beer like a feral dog, and the crowd cheers and chants the name [[Stinky]].